 If you choose to create and connect several servers with AETROS, you're free to do so.
 In the create dialog of an optimization you can select as many servers as you want.
 AETROS makes sure that all servers are equally busy based on their max-parallel-jobs setting and queue length.

 Now it's time to use in your actual model hyperparameters from AETROS.
-Make sure you have already read Python SDK: Getting started, since you should already have integrated our python sdk in your model.
+Make sure you have already read Job API: Getting started, since you should at this point already have a configuration file with hyperparameters.